The-Known-Galaxy/archives/jedi/wild_space/utegetu_nebula/utegetu_nebula.md

 Section 2: History

-Utegetu Nebula contained Woteba, a planet discovered in 35 ABY by Han Solo, a galactic legend who gained fame from being a member of the Rebel Alliance, and his wife, Leia Organa Solo, Luke Skywalkerís twin sister.
+Utegetu Nebula contained Woteba, a planet discovered in 35 ABY by Han Solo, a galactic legend who gained fame from being a member of the Rebel Alliance, and his wife, Leia Organa Solo, Luke Skywalker‚Äôs twin sister.
 There were also estimated to be at least thirteen other planets within Utegetu Nebula.
 Under the Qoribu Truce, a truce forged by the Killik Colony and Chiss Ascendancy in 35 ABY,  Woteba and the many other planets were occupied by Killik nests.

-The Dark Nest, an undisclosed nest of Killiks hidden from the rest of the Colony, secretly colonized a fifteenth unnamed world orbiting the star Tuskenís Eye, a G-class star.
+The Dark Nest, an undisclosed nest of Killiks hidden from the rest of the Colony, secretly colonized a fifteenth unnamed world orbiting the star Tusken‚Äôs Eye, a G-class star.
 A G-class star was yellow and medium-temperature with a lifespan of ten billion years.
-The Galactic Allianceís Fifth fleet surrounded the nebula at the Murgo Choke to prevent Killiks from traveling to Chiss space, so they wouldnít start a war; however, a war eventually occurred called the Swarm War.
+The Galactic Alliance‚Äôs Fifth fleet surrounded the nebula at the Murgo Choke to prevent Killiks from traveling to Chiss space, so they wouldn‚Äôt start a war; however, a war eventually occurred called the Swarm War.

 The Swarm War occurred in 36 ABY, including the Chiss Ascendance, the Galactic Federation of Free Alliances, and the Colony, which consisted of Killiks and Joiners.
 The Joiners were non-Killiks marinated into the Killik hive mind.